Bible Event – Jesus’ Life

 On the second day of the trial, both boys finally admitted to committing the offence but only because, by doing so, they would get a more lenient custodial sentence.
 Sadly, no apology was given to the mother by the Legal Expert; such accusations against witnesses were part of his daily court procedures.

 Like the Legal Expert, a group of Sadducee’s wanted to undermine Jesus’ teachings.
-They didn’t believe in the resurrection of their own body after death, but they still choose to question and challenge Jesus.
+They didn’t believe in the resurrection of their own body after death, but they still chose to question and challenge Jesus.

 They asked Jesus, in the next life whose wife will a woman be who married, in turn, seven brothers each dying and leaving no children?